isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/tooltips/tooltips.md

 ---
 layout: page
 title: "Tooltips"
-description: "Guidance for using tooltips at the NHSBSA"
+description: "Standards for using tooltips at the NHSBSA"
 status: DRAFT
-tags: [data-viz, tooltips]
+tags: [data-viz, data-viz-tooltips]
 order:
     data-viz: 2
-    tooltips: 1
+    data-viz-tooltips: 1
 ---
 ## What is a tooltip?

 Definition: A tooltip is a brief, informative message that appears when a user interacts with an element in a graphical user interface (GUI).
 Tooltips are usually initiated in one of two ways: through a mouse-hover gesture or through a keyboard-hover gesture.

 Please note, data visualisations may have bespoke tooltips in which the developer has customised or amended the default tooltip, this customised tooltip could show as a different structure of detail, or as a visualisation itself.

 ## Use of Tooltips

-As developers we recommend staying away from using tooltips as they are not always best for accessibility purposes:
+As developers we recommend staying away from using tooltips as they are not always best for accessibility purposes as:
 -	screen readers sometimes have difficulty reading the information
 -	they can be hard to spot
 -	they can obscure the screen